alhajee/ckan/doc/extensions/testing-extensions.rst

 .. todo::

-   Link to CKAN guidelines for *how* to write tests, once those guidelines have been written.
+   Link to FMLD guidelines for *how* to write tests, once those guidelines have been written.
 Also add any more extension-specific testing details here.